$0 Northwest Territories Homeschool Quick-Start Checklist

 BDDEC covers the Beaufort Delta region — communities including Inuvik, Aklavik, Fort McPherson, Tsiigehtchic, and Paulatuk.
 This is a large geographic area with significant logistical complexity, and BDDEC operates with a more hands-on oversight model than some other DEAs.

-Review frequency: BDDEC principals commonly encourage quarterly check-ins rather than just the regulatory minimum of two per year.
+Review frequency: BDDEC requires meetings in January and June and highly encourages quarterly meetings.
 For families new to home schooling, this can feel like closer oversight than expected.
 In practice, it is often helpful — problems are caught earlier and parents get more feedback on their documentation approach.

-Promotion and retention decisions: BDDEC requires explicit documentation that addresses grade-level promotion or retention.
-Your annual summary must include a statement about whether your child has met outcomes sufficient for the next grade level.
-This is more explicit than what other DEAs typically require — build it into your year-end documentation.
+Promotion and retention decisions: Ask BDDEC whether its current review asks for documentation addressing grade-level promotion or retention.
+If it does, include a statement in your annual summary about whether your child has met outcomes sufficient for the next grade level.

-Cultural curriculum: Given the Inuvialuit and Gwich'in communities in the Beaufort Delta, both Dene Kede and Inuuqatigiit frameworks are relevant for families in this region, depending on community and family background.
-BDDEC principals will expect to see evidence of cultural curriculum engagement in portfolios from Indigenous families.
+Cultural curriculum: Given the Inuvialuit and Gwich'in communities in the Beaufort Delta, both Dene Kede and Inuuqatigiit frameworks may be relevant, depending on community and family background.
+Ask your principal how cultural learning should be documented where it is part of your program.

 Remote community logistics: For families in fly-in communities within the BDDEC region, physical meetings may be replaced or supplemented by phone or video calls.
 Confirm your principal's preferred communication method early in the year.
 Physical portfolio documentation that does not depend on reliable internet is advisable.